HES-Informatica/ShowTheDocs/getting_started.md

     "author":"Your Name",
-    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", //path to your logo (absolute or relative to your GitHub Repo) "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "printbutton": "Printe Me ;)", //ommit if you want to hide print button.
+    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", //path to your logo (absolute or relative to your GitHub Repo) "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "printbutton": "Print Me", //ommit if you want to hide print button.
-    "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
+    "searchplaceholder": "Find me", // the placeholder text used for searchbox on top navbar.
 Default is "search" "datelabel": "Updated", // the text used before any article date.
 Default is empty "infolabel": "Info", // the text used as label on any info alert.
 Default is "Info" "warninglabel": "Warning", // the text used as label on any warning alert.
 Default is "Warning" "dangerlabel": "Danger", // the text used as label on any danger alert.
-Default is "Danger" "viewraw": "Show File",// the text of file links, ommit if you want to hide "social": [ // generate top navbar and footer icons with links {
+Default is "Danger" "viewraw": "Show File",// the text of file links (contentfile and aftercontentfile), ommit this property if you want to hide file links
+    "social": [ // generate top navbar and footer icons with links {
             "name": "Github",